deamorim2/sdbs/EN-US/non_spatial_join.rst

 Full Outer Join
 ~~~~~~~~~~~~~~~~

 Conceptually, a **full outer join** combines the effect of applying both left and right outer joins.
-Where rows in the FULL OUTER JOINed tables do not match, the result set will have NULL values for every column of the table that lacks a matching row.
+Where rows in the **FULL OUTER JOIN **(ed) tables do not match, the result set will have NULL values for every column of the table that lacks a matching row.
 For those rows that do match, a single row will be produced in the result set (containing columns populated from both tables).

 For example, this allows us to see each employee who is in a department and each department that has an employee, but also see each employee who is not part of a department and each department which doesn't have an employee.